 - ignore the first publicized brain-scan study performed on internet porn addicts/controls at Cambridge University (now published), which dismantles their conclusions.

-Anyone familiar with the writings of the first two authors of this review, Ley and Prause, would be unsurprised by any of these tactics.
+Anyone familiar with the writings of the first two authors of this review, Ley and Prause, would be unsurprised.
 These lead authors have already disqualified themselves as impartial reviewers.
 David Ley, a clinician and frequent talk-show guest with no neuroscience background, is the author of The Myth of Sex Addiction.
-Nicole Prause, a Kinsey grad who heads SPAN Lab, churns out studies that, in her sole estimation, single handedly disprove the existence of porn addiction–without the bother of doing any actual addiction research on her subjects.
-Her flawed work has been exhaustively critiqued, and her misrepresentations exposed.
+Nicole Prause, a Kinsey grad who heads SPAN Lab, churns out studies that, in her sole estimation, single handedly disprove the existence of porn addiction.
+Her flawed work has been exhaustively critiqued, and her interpretations questioned.

 Why would these authors engage in this kind of distortion?
 Based on some of their statements at the end of “No Clothes,” one wonders if their evident bias arises from uncritical “sex positivity.”
 They seem to conflate Internet porn use with sex, even though today’s internet porn is proving “sex negative” for many young viewers due to a range of porn-induced sexual dysfunctions.
 Somehow the authors deceive themselves that people who are concerned about the effects of internet porn dislike sex or do not respect individual freedom and diverse sexual tastes.
-It’s also likely that their egos, as well as their professional and business success, are now tied to their extreme position.
+It’s also likely that their egos, as well as their professional and business success, are now tied to their position.